|

 put in… Tom showed me… they blow right through a woman's clothing.
 Got perverts

-lined up round the corner for those minwage security
+lined up round the corner for those minwage security positions, hired away from airports.
+Rancid coffee, this!" he

 The